How To Get Out of a Funk:

 There are many highs and lows in life, but it’s totally up to us to determine how we view situations.
 When I am in a funk, I tend to focus on negative thoughts running through my head.
 In these times, it can feel like everything bad is attracted to me.
 Once I picked up on this pattern, I decided I needed to change the way I dealt with frustrating thoughts completely.
 For example, if it is a very cloudy day and the only thing I wanted was for the sun to beam / the UV to be high, I choose to instead focus my gratitude on the current weather.
 I’ll admire the way the clouds are placed in the sky and the different shapes they form.
 Showing appreciation for something so small trains your brain to see the world with a glass half full mentality, lifting your spirits and pushing you out of your funk.

 To conclude, It’s important to acknowledge that catching yourself in a funk from time to time is just a part of life.
 Not every day will feel like rainbows and butterflies.
 Feeling low allows us to appreciate the times when we’re on cloud nine.
 It’s all normal.
 Even with everything I’ve learned about retaining positivity in the harder moments, there is still no perfect formula.
 Just enjoy the process, and understand that the highs and the lows are what make you who you are.

 Eladia Michaels is a part of the Sex and the Crescent city column.
-She's a freshman majoring in Communications.
-In addition to being a part of the Crescent, Eladia enjoys trying new things with her friends, exploring new places around the world, and open window car rides along the beach.
-Writing to her is simply thinking with my fingers.
+She's a sophomore majoring in Communications with an English minor.
+In addition to being a part of the Crescent, Eladia enjoys trying new things with her friends, exploring new places around the world, and windows down car rides along the beach.
+Writing to her is simply thinking with her fingers.